hyuko21/vondme-cms/site/content/post/jamaica-blue.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: Just in small batch of Jamaican Blue Mountain in store next week
 date: 2019-07-31T15:04:10.000Z
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue